Hlawutelo/week7a-python/README.md

 # week7a-python

+# Please open the code file using vscode, colab research google or anacond app tools to visualize data

 Analyzing Data with Pandas and Visualizing Results with Matplotlib Description

 Objective For this Assignment:

 To load and analyze a dataset using the pandas library in Python.

 To create simple plots and charts with the matplotlib library for visualizing the data.

 Task 1: Load and Explore the Dataset